tweag/HaskellR/docs/20-inline-r-with-IHaskell.md

 ---
-id: H-with-IHaskell
+id: inline-r-with-IHaskell
-permalink: H-with-IHaskell.html
+permalink: inline-r-with-IHaskell.html
-title: Using H with IHaskell
+title: Using inline-r with IHaskell
 ---

-It's possible to use H with IHaskell notebook in order to get benefits of R without introducing much costs for interporability between languages.
+It's possible to use `inline-r` with IHaskell notebook in order to get benefits of R without introducing much costs for interporability between languages.